HaraldKal/hx_stomp_midi_footswitch/README.md

 ### Credits ###

-These people helped in some way or other me to complete the project.
+These people helped, in some way or other, me to complete the project.

-Thanks to Erikson Silva for inspiring me to build my own midi footswitch and recommending a suitable debounce time of 20ms for the footswitches based on extensive testing that he did prior to me building my own.
+Thanks to Erikson Silva for inspiring me to build my own midi footswitch and recommending a suitable debounce time of 20ms for the footswitches based on extensive testing that he did prior to me starting this project.
 This saved me hours of testing.

+Thanks to the Hacker Shack YouTube channel for recommending the usage of the Arduino library Bounce2 for reducing noise when pressing the footswitches.
+The video can be seen [here](https://www.youtube.com/watch?v=M25I58I7BtI)

 Thanks to Jason Sadites for sharing a video on YouTube, explaining how to send midi messages to the Line 6 HX Stomp.
 In the video he explains how to (using only one footswitch) activate the Tuner and send Tap Tempo messages.
-Although the video was a instructional video for the Morningstar MC6 MkII, this gave me the idea to find a way to do this with the Arduino Nano by having the code read footswitch presses as a regular press and long press
+Although the video was a instructional video for the Morningstar MC6 MkII, this gave me the idea to find a way to do this with the Arduino Nano by having the code read footswitch presses as a regular press and long press.
+The video can be seen [here](https://www.youtube.com/watch?v=en8YLGcwuPc)